gustavonq/hyojun.grunt.sitemap/README.md

 ##About

-This grunt task is designed to output a sitemap.xml based on list of files.
+This grunt task is designed to output a sitemap.xml based on file list.

 ##Config